 TIPPING IN India AT A RESTAURANT

-India of course has great food and you can choose from street food stalls, to small restaurants, to the high-end experiences.
+India, of course, has great food and you can choose from street food stalls to small restaurants, to high-end experiences.
 Each of them has a distinctly different tipping etiquette.

-On bills ranging between INR 300 to INR 1000, you can tip around 7% to 10% of the bill amount.
-For example a tip of INR 100 on an INR 1000 bill is a very good tip.
+On bills ranging from INR 300 to INR 1000, you can tip around 7% to 10% of the bill amount.
+For example, a tip of INR 100 on an INR 1000 bill is a very good tip.
 You can also tip about INR 70 and that would be fine.
 On bill amounts above INR 1000, a tip of 5% to 7% is sufficient.

 Plan your trip